k2052/BuildingCoffeeScriptFrameworks/manuscript/04_BuildingBlocksofaFramework.md

 }).call(this);
 ~~~~~~~

 This is a _Immediately-invoked function expression_ or _IIFE_.
 An IIFE is typically used to maintain scope and make sure `this` points to the correct object.
-To understand why this is necessary we need to understand a bit more about JavaScripts idea of `this`. `this` in javascript is quite a bit different than the `self` or `this` you might be used to from other languages.
+To understand why this is necessary we need to understand a bit more about JavaScript's idea of _this_. _this_ in JavaScript is quite a bit different than the _self_ or _this_ you might be used to from other languages.

-What `this` refers to in JS can change depending on the context in which the function is executed.
+What _this_ refers to in JS can change depending on the context in which the function is executed.
 The best way to see how is through some examples.

 Let's say we have a function that returns a value: